 Metadata Plugin

-The metadata plugin is a built-in Coralite tool that extracts metadata from <meta> tags in your page's <head> and makes them available as template variables.
-This allows you to easily reuse page metadata within your components and layout templates.
+The metadata plugin is a built-in Coralite tool that extracts metadata from <title> and <meta> tags in your page's <head> and makes them available in the context.page.meta object.

 Basic Usage #

-The plugin automatically scans the <head> section of your pages for <meta> tags with name and content attributes.
-These values are exposed to your templates as variables prefixed with meta_.
+The plugin automatically scans the <head> section of your pages for <title> and <meta> tags.
+These state are exposed to your component scripts via context.page.meta.

 Defining Metadata #